bm2-lab/TCRBagger/README.md

-# Neo-epitope identification by weakly-supervised peptide-TCR binding prediction
+# Weakly-supervised peptide-TCR binding prediction facilitates neoantigen identification
 ## Introduction
-TCRBagger is a multi-instance learning based efficient tool for identifying the neo-epitopes presented by HLA-I molecular by bagging TCR profile.
+TCRBagger is a multi-instance learning based efficient tool for identifying the immunogenic neoantigens presented by HLA-I molecular by bagging TCR profile.

 This model is a combination of CNN extraction layer and gate-attention mechanism which can visualize the importance of each TCR.